U.S. expects Ugandan peacekeepers to stay in Somalia

-NAIROBI (Reuters) - The United States expects Uganda to keep its peacekeeping forces in Somalia, despite a threat to withdraw in protest at a U.N. report accusing Kampala of aiding rebels in eastern Congo, a senior State Department official said on Monday.
+NAIROBI (Reuters) - The United States expects Uganda to keep its peacekeeping forces in Somalia despite a threat to withdraw in protest at a U.N. report, a senior State Department official said on Monday.

 The government in Kampala said on Friday it would pull out of peacekeeping missions in Africa unless the United Nations amends a report accusing it of supporting rebels in the neighboring Democratic Republic of Congo.

-Wendy Sherman, U.S. under secretary of state for political affairs, who met Ugandan President Yoweri Museveni last week, said Museveni had raised concerns about the U.N. report.
-However, she said she still expected him to keep peacekeeping troops on the ground.
+Wendy Sherman, under secretary of state for political affairs, who met Yoweri Museveni last week, said the Ugandan president had raised concerns about the U.N. report but that she expected him to keep peacekeeping troops on the ground.

-Diplomats on the 15-nation U.N.
-Security Council said they had reached similar conclusions after meetings with a Ugandan delegation to discuss the issue.
-All said that the Ugandans made clear they were unhappy with the report but did not bring mention their threats to withdraw troops from any missions.

-“They complained about the report but didn’t say anything about ending participation in Somalia or elsewhere,” one diplomat in New York said on condition of anonymity.0

 Ugandan troops account for more than a third of the 17,600 U.N.-mandated African peacekeepers battling al Qaeda-linked Islamist rebels in Somalia, and their withdrawal could hand an advantage to the weakened al Shabaab rebels.